Divy1211/AoE2DE_UGC_Guide/docs/scenarios/triggers/effects/effects.md

 This effect can be used to tribute resources from one player to another.
 The configurations for this effect are as follows:

 1. Quantity: The amount to modify by or a timer

-Some useful tricks with this effect:

-1. Tributing negative resources actually gives the source player the resource and deducts that amount from the target player
-2. Tributing negative resources from a player to gaia is a way to make silent resource trickles that do not make the tribute sound.
 2. Tribute List: The resource to tribute

-Some useful tricks with this effect:

-1. Tributing negative resources actually gives the source player the resource and deducts that amount from the target player
-2. Tributing negative resources from a player to gaia is a way to make silent resource trickles that do not make the tribute sound.
 3. Source Player: The player that is affected by the effect

-Some useful tricks with this effect:

-1. Tributing negative resources actually gives the source player the resource and deducts that amount from the target player
-2. Tributing negative resources from a player to gaia is a way to make silent resource trickles that do not make the tribute sound.
 4. Target Player: This is the second player that is affected by the effect

 Some useful tricks with this effect: